ivanscorral/Stadiums-iOS/README.md

 The following are the items in the roadmap for this project:

 - ⏳: Write unit tests for the app (Optional)
-- :x:: Implement a detailed view that displays more information about the selected stadium (WIP)
+- ✅: Implement a detailed view that displays more information about the selected stadium
-- :x:: Improve UI/UX for better user experience (WIP)
+- ✅: Improve UI/UX for better user experience
 - ✅: Fetch the list of stadiums from https://sergiocasero.es/pois.json
 - ✅: Store the fetched data using Core Data for persistent storage
 - ✅: Display the list of stadiums in the app
-- ✅: Implement search and filter functionality for the stadium list (WIP)
+- ✅: Implement search and filter functionality for the stadium list
 ## Requirements

 The following are the requirements for this project: